in-toto/witness/docs/commands.md

       --attestor-slsa-export                          Export the SLSA provenance predicate in its own attestation --dirhash-glob strings                          Dirhash glob can be used to collapse material and product hashes on matching directory matches.
-      --enable-archivista                             Use Archivista to store or retrieve attestations --hashes strings                                Hashes selected for digest calculation.
+      --enable-archivista                             Use Archivista to store or retrieve attestations --env-add-sensitive-key strings                 Add keys or globs (e.g. '*TEXT') to the list of sensitive environment keys.
+      --env-disable-default-sensitive-vars            Disable the default list of sensitive vars and only use the items mentioned by --add-sensitive-key.
+      --env-exclude-sensitive-key strings             Exclude specific keys from the list of sensitive environment keys.
+Note: This does not support globs.
+      --env-filter-sensitive-vars                     Switch from obfuscate to filtering variables which removes them from the output completely.
+      --hashes strings                                Hashes selected for digest calculation.
 Defaults to SHA256 (default [sha256])
   -h, --help                                          help for run -o, --outfile string                                File to write signed data to